mkokabi/apiMocker/README.md

-# The APIMocker
+# The APIMocker.Net
 This application can be used to Mock an API based on the *appsettings* configuration file.
 While it can be used by developers it's also made portable so can be easily copied to the build server.
+The App has been tested on Windows, Mac and Linux.
 ## configuration
 The configuration is only one tag *APIDetail* which contains following elements:
 - Path